Janamou/android-testing-codelab/01-uiautomator/README.md

 }
 ```

 Before every test, the `@Before` annotated method is run.
-It saves an instance of `UiDevice` and opens the home screen.
+It saves an instance of `UiDevice` and opens the Android's home screen.

 ### Step 4 - After test

-We add here also the @After test method to go again to home screen after every test.
+We also add here the `@After` test method to go again to home screen after every test.

 ```java
 @RunWith(AndroidJUnit4.class)